si1ent-306/this-is-my-first-project/README.md

-# this-is-my-first-project
+# About my first project on GitHub
-This is my first project
+SUUUUUIIIII